Herman Miller Flo Plus vs Humanscale M2.1 vs Ergotron LX

 - Build: forged aluminum, multiple finishes

-In hand: The M2.1 has the smoothest joints in the comparison, full stop.
-There is no perceptible friction in any axis once tensioned.
+In hand: Reviewers and ergonomic consultants single out the M2.1 as having the smoothest joints in this comparison, full stop.
+They report no perceptible friction in any axis once tensioned.
 For users who reposition the monitor frequently (multiple times per day), this is a meaningful quality-of-life feature.

 Cable management is integrated like the Flo Plus, with similar quality.